 Is meditation and prayer a part of you regular routine?
 How do you meditate?

 Would you like to be a part of what God is doing in as we minister in the US, South America, and Asia?
-Join our support team and help us as Annie and I serve here!
+Join our support team and help us continue having a powerful impact!
 Thanks for being awesome!
 Just click here to get involved.
-Obrigado!